-See in Glossary.
+The Physics Profiler displays statistics about physics that have been processed by the physics engine in your Scene.
 This information can help you diagnose and resolve performance issues or unexpected discrepancies related to the physics in your Scene.
-For more information on debugging physics in your application, see the documentation on the Physics Debug Visualization.

 |Rigidbody||The number of Rigidbody components processed by the physics engine, irrespective of the components’ sleeping state.|